wordplaydev/wordplay/CONTRIBUTING.md

 ### Learning

-Before y ou start localizing, we highly recommend you go through the Wordplay tutorial first.
+Before you start localizing, we highly recommend you go through the Wordplay tutorial first.
 It's linked to on the front page, and will teach you everything about the language that you might need to know to help write a great translation.

 ### Setup